ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqqq;

-A Giro is a "small turn."
+A giro is a "small turn."
 The man crosses one foot behind the other, and the woman dances a circle vine or grapevine, unwinding him.

 Right Turn—In closed position, cross RIB of L no weight, -, -, take weight on R (woman steps fwd R beginning to turn RF, sd L turning, bk R, sd L completing 7/8 RF turn);